-A formal review of the achievement of each Executive is conducted by the CEO annually and proposed changes in fixed remuneration and the STI to be paid are submitted to the Board for noting.
+A formal review of the achievement of each Executive is conducted by the CEO annually and proposed changes in fixed remuneration and the STI to be paid are submitted to the Board for approval.
 As noted in section (iii) above, the performance of the CEO against agreed KPIs is reviewed by the Remuneration Committee, and recommendations on adjustment to total fixed remuneration and payment of the STI are made to the Board, for approval.

 The STI is a variable cash payment with the maximum payment based on a percentage of the Executive's total fixed remuneration.
-For the Managing Director 50% applied in FY21 (50% in FY20), while for other Executives, 10-20% applied in FY21 (10-20% applied in FY20).
+For the Managing Director 50% applied in FY22 (50% in FY21), while for other Executives, 10-20% applied in FY22 (10-20% applied in FY21).